TuringLang/Libtask.jl/README.md

 @show consume(ttask) # 3
 ```

-Array and Ref objects are deep copied:
+Heap-allocated Array and Ref objects are deep copied by default:

 ```julia
 using Libtask